Address

 Traditional treatments for PTSD include cognitive behavioral therapy (CBT), exposure therapy, and medications.
 However, these methods may not work for everyone or may involve side effects.

-TMS stands out for its non-invasive nature, minimal side effects, and targeted neurological benefits.
+TMS for PTSD stands out for its non-invasive nature, minimal side effects, and targeted neurological benefits.

 The first session includes consultation and brain mapping, followed by electromagnetic stimulation.